galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 {: .hands_on}

-## Determine the optimal cluster number with **ClusterEstimate**
+## Determine the optimal number of clusters with **ClusterEstimate**

 ### What it does ?

-This tool enables the determination of the optimal number of clusters for partition-based clustering, along with generating files used in the subsequent ecoregionalization workflow step.
+This tool enables the determination of the optimal number of clusters for partition-based clustering, along with generating files used in the following anlaysis steps.

 The tool will produce three outputs.
-The first two are files that will be used in the following steps of the workflow: a file containing four pieces of information, latitude, longitude, presence prediction and corresponding taxon, and a file containing the data to be partitioned.
+The first two files that will be used in the following steps of the workflow: a file containing four pieces of information (latitude, longitude, presence prediction and corresponding taxon), and a file containing the data to be partitioned.
 The third output corresponds to the main information of the tool, a graph presenting the value of the SIH index according to the number of clusters.
 The silhouette index provides a measure of the separation between clusters and the compactness within each cluster.
 The silhouette index ranges from -1 to 1.
 Values close to 1 indicate that objects are well grouped and separated from other clusters, while values close to -1 indicate that objects are poorly grouped and may be closer to other clusters.
 A value close to 0 indicates a situation where objects are located at the border between two neighboring clusters.
-So the optimal number of clusters is the one that maximizes the value of the SIH index.
+Thus the optimal number of clusters is the one that maximizes the value of the SIH index.

 ### How to use it ?